 ~ Dave Hermansen CEO, Store Coach

 Google rose to prominence as the king of search engines by focusing on one thing more than any other: User experience.
 If you find exactly what you're looking for in as few searches as possible then Google knows you'll come back.
 So everything is geared towards helping people do that.
-And in 2019 Google is continuing to push for ranking only the very best pages, not simply the most optimized ones.
+And in 2019 Google is continuing to push for ranking only the very best pages, not simply the most optimised ones.
 Meaning there are two page metrics set to play an even bigger role:

 - Bounce rate